securityfirst/tent-content/contents_en/communications/censorship/beginner/what-now-0.md

 Swipe right for this lesson's checklist.

-Learn how to stay anonymous online in [Internet Advanced](umbrella://lesson/the-internet/1).
+Learn how to test and collect evidence of censorship in [Censorship expert](umbrella://communications/censorship/expert).

 ### RELATED LESSONS/TOOLS